pivotal-legacy/pivotal_ide_prefs/README.md

 # ide flag can be any of [rubymine,intellij,intellijcommunity,webstorm,androidstudio,appcode,clion,pycharm]
 ```

-This will install the preferences into your IDE of choice.
+This will install the preferences into your IDE of choice; it will default to installing preferences into the latest version of the IDE installed on your machine; if no IDE is installed on your machine, then it will install into the "default" version configured in pivotal_ide_prefs.
+If you want to find the default version for your IDE, look in `cli/lib/cli/ide/<IDE>_user_pref_dir.rb`.

-If pivotal-ide-prefs does not install settings for the latest IDE version, you can tell it the latest version with --user-prefs-location
+If you do not want the preferences setup for the newest version of the IDE installed on your machine (or the default configured in pivotal_ide_prefs), you can override the preference directory location with the `--user-prefs-location`.

+For example, imagine you had IntelliJ `2016.2`, `2016.3`, and `2017.1` installed on your machine.
+In this case, `pivotal_ide_prefs` will install to the latest version of the IDE installed on your machine: `2017.1`.
+If you also wanted to install it to `2016.3` or `2016.2`, you would need to use the `--user-prefs-location` flag:

 ```
-cli/bin/ide_prefs install --ide=clion --user-prefs-location=/Users/pivotal/Library/Preferences/Clion2016.3
+cli/bin/ide_prefs install --ide=intellij --user-prefs-location=/Users/pivotal/Library/Preferences/IntelliJIdea2016.3
 ```

 ## Tracking changes ##

 The installation process symlinks the pivotal preferences into your IDE's preferences folder.
 Thus, as you and